gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getProductSizesBySlug
-Retrieves available sizes for a product by slug.
+Get the sizes of a product